STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_hw01.md

     ## mean of x mean of y
     ##  58.30167  16.14500

-I can now save and print the p-value from a t-test as a variable: Useful link for learning how to do this: <https://stackoverflow.com/questions/31205554/output-p-value-from-a-t-test-in-r>
+I can now save and print the p-value from a t-test as a variable: Useful link for learning how to [store an output p-value into a variable](https://stackoverflow.com/questions/31205554/output-p-value-from-a-t-test-in-r):

 ``` r
 (m1wt_ttest_pval = fluor_m1wt_ttest$p.value)